dbanks12/dotfiles/nvim/README.md

 # Neovim/Vim Configuration Files
 ## Installation
 Steps:
-1. Copy the `vimrc` to the correct location for either Neovim or Vim
+1. Copy the `init.vim` to the correct location for either Neovim or Vim
 2. Install Vundle Plugin Manager and Vim plugins
 3. Follow optional installation steps as desired